MikhailArkhipov/vscode-r/src/VSCode/README.md

 Plots typically appear in external R windows.
 However, there is support for internal `Plot` window that may come handy when working with remote sessions, such as WSL.
 Try `r.execute` command (`Ctrl+Shift+Enter`) to evaluate code in internal R session.
 Executing command over a line that yields a plot will output plot in the internal `Plot` window.

 Remember though that **Terminal window and internal R session are not connected**.
 Executing code in Terminal and then attempting plot the result via internal session won't work.
-With remote ressions, you can execute code in Terminal, save results into a file, then execute plotting in internal session providing results from the file.
+With remote sessions, you can execute code in Terminal, save results into a file, then execute plotting in internal session providing results from the file.

 ![Internal Plot Window](https://user-images.githubusercontent.com/12820357/88484757-cd1a1680-cf25-11ea-93a6-3af4d697f6d1.png))